 Skip to Main Content

-Selecting a Journal for Publication: Predatory Publishing
+Selecting a Journal for Publication

 This guide provides some recommendations and criteria for selecting a journal for publication; introduces with Open Access and Predatory Publishing.